mechmotum/mechmotum.github.io/content/pages/guide.rst

   <https://www.tudelft.nl/en/2021/tu-delft/coronavirus/>`_ and `3mE rules
   <https://www.tudelft.nl/en/3me/current/information-coronavirus/>`_ apply and
   the following rules are in addition to those.
-- No more than 6 people working in the lab at any given time.
-If you need to visit the lab briefly and there are 6 people present, ask if the people present are comfortable with you entering when arriving.
-- You are expected to maintain 1.5 m distance between everyone present in the lab and use face masks when you are not seated.
 - If you are sick, stay home and get tested.
 Let others you were in contact with know immediately of possible or confirmed COVID infection to prevent spread.